Chevy Cobalt years to avoid — most common problems

 The role of a gas cap is to prevent fuel vapor from leaking out of the filler neck.
 It is also a shield that protects the fuel within the car from getting contaminated by mud or dirt.
 You could drive without a gas cap but at the risk of losing your engine.

-Some Cobalt drivers reported smelling fuel around the car.
+Some Cobalt drivers reported smelling fuel around the car due to a defective gas cap.
 The check engine warning light was also illuminated when this smell was present, indicating a problem.

 Before you decide that replacing the cap is the best course of action, conduct an intensive inspection of the gas cap and its components.
 Check for damage on the seal and how well the cap ratchets and tightens.
 Also, check for corrosion around the fuel filler.